HL7/cql-ig/input/pages/using-cql.md

 {: #conformance-requirement-2-20}

 1. Parameters to CQL libraries **SHALL** be either CQL-defined types that map to FHIR types, or FHIR resource types, optionally with profile designations.
-2. Top level expressions in CQL libraries **SHALL** return either CQL-defined types that map to FHIR types, or FHIR resource types, optionally with profile designations
+2. Top level expressions in CQL libraries **SHALL** return either CQL types that can be mapped to FHIR types (as defined in 2.19), or FHIR resource types, optionally with profile designations
 3. Tuple types are represented with Parameters that have `part` elements corresponding to the elements of the tuple.
 List types are represented with Parameters that have a cardinality of 0..*.
 4. Libraries used in computable artifacts **SHALL** use the `parameter` element to identify input parameters as well as the type of all top-level expressions as output parameters.
 5. Libraries used in computable artifacts **SHALL** use the `dataRequirement` element to identify any retrieves present in the CQL: